Grave robbery

-Grave robbery, tomb robbing, or tomb raiding is the act of uncovering a grave, tomb or crypt to steal commodities.
+Grave robbery, tomb robbing, or tomb raiding is the act of uncovering a grave, tomb or crypt to steal commodities; the term looting is also used.
 It is usually perpetrated to take and profit from valuable artefacts or personal property.
-A related act is body snatching, a term denoting the contested or unlawful taking of a body (seldom from a grave), which can be extended to the unlawful taking of organs alone.
+A related act is body snatching, a term denoting the contested or unlawful taking of a body (usually from a grave), which can be extended to the unlawful taking of organs alone.

 Grave robbing has caused great difficulty to the studies of archaeology, art history, and history.
 Countless precious grave sites and tombs have been robbed before scholars were able to examine them.
 In any way, the archaeological context and the historical and anthropological information are destroyed:

 Grave robbers who are not caught usually sell relatively modern items anonymously and artifacts on the black market.
 Those intercepted, in a public justice domain, are inclined to deny their guilt.
 Though some artifacts may make their way to museums or scholars, the majority end up in private collections.